 The Bible explains through Ephesians 6:12 that we’re in a spiritual war.
 Even when it seems like we’re up against visible challenges like racism, sexism, unfair socio-economic disparities, and other social injustices, we are not wrestling with our fellow human beings (who are all related by the by no matter how distant).
-Rather, we wrestle with powers, principalities, and dark authorities in high places (who influence the world from the top echelons of society and government downward).
-With that said, we need to put on the full armour of God and fight back in a way that they understand.
+Instead, we wrestle with powers, principalities, and dark authorities in high places (who influence the world from the top echelons of society and government downward).
+With that said, we need to put on the full armor of God and fight back in a way that they understand.
 Protests are powerful and effective, but prayer is even more powerful.
 Protests can go south if riots and looting happen.
-Therefore, ten steps foward and eight steps back isn’t as effective as ten steps forward and none back.
+Therefore, ten steps forward and eight steps back isn’t as effective as ten steps forward and none back.
 When we fight through prayer, even when it may look and feel like we’ve been pushed back, the kingdom of God always advances.

 We need to understand that we ARE pawns in this advanced chess match between the forces of Good vs. Evil in which there are billions upon billions of pieces.
 When we pray effectively and correctly, we should be aligning ourselves with God’s will.
 We ought to pray for the advancement of His kingdom, and for Him to strengthen us and prepare us as things get grittier.
-Even when everything seems to get back to normal (for it will seem that way), we should continue to pray against the unseen forces of darkness which are simply recuperating and waiting for their next opportunity to strike.
+Even when everything seems to get back to normal (for it will appear that way), we should continue to pray against the unseen forces of darkness, which are merely recuperating and waiting for their next opportunity to strike.

 The Original Blue Print goes like this: